 These classes and programs teach recovering addicts valuable skills and gives them a chance to experience sober living at its best, without the temptation of drugs or alcohol.
 The security and support of the Halfway House and those who reside there is a crucial transition to total independence and is a safety net in the struggle against relapse.

 The Living House’s Sober Living Re-Integration Programme

 The Living House provides a bespoke “Four Phase” Sober Living Programme that has been born out of 11 years’ experience in addiction treatment.
-Resident’s are encouraged to create their own individualized Recovery plan whilst operating and adhering to the framework programme we have set out.
+We also have a list of Rehabs in the UK for our users to look through.
+Our Residents are encouraged to create their own individualized Recovery plan whilst operating and adhering to the framework programme we have set out.
 Recovery Coaching plays an integral part of our programme as we believe that one of the greatest struggles recovering addicts have is the ability to implement a goal driven, balanced and diverse lifestyle which is crucial to sustainable, long term sobriety.

 Daily/Weekly Therapeutic Activities:

 - Morning focus groups facilitated by a counselor

 - House meeting